Brett-Tanner/Journal/2023/Dec_23.md

   - [] Split out PDF functionality
   - [] Preload all the stuff I need for calc_cost at the start and pass it explicitly
   - [] Create columns for each type of cost?
+- [] use read/write_attribute or bracked notation in my custom getters/setters
+  - Not sure what I'm using now, but probably not those

+#### Views

+- [] Change the current event#show to be Invoice#new, since that's what it really is
+  - [] Rework the current add_slot partials into a container, morning and afternoon
+    - They can likely use fieldsets (with a form attribute matching the invoice form's id) to be submitted with the form directly
+    - reduces the JS I need on that page [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset)
+- [] If you wanna show fallback content (like on the invoice index) use `render 'partial' || 'fallback text/content'`
+- [] Extract form error messages into a shared partial
+- [] Potentially also extract fields shared between multiple models into a partial (e.g. names for kids/parents)
+  - Or just partials for each type of form group?
+As a fieldset

 ### [KU-Wiki](https://github.com/Brett-Tanner/KU-wiki)